 More exclusive and higher-end properties also tend to feature a pool as generally when buyers are spending more, they expect more; and a pool can often top the list of prerequisites.

 In the brave new post-Covid-19 world, trends are showing more value than ever before is being placed on where people live and spend the majority of their time.
 With International travel restrictions in place for the foreseeable future, disposable income is now being spent on maintenance and upgrades to make these spaces more liveable.
 The term “as safe as houses” has never been truer, with confidence in the residential property market showing a massive resurgence.
 Injecting cash into your property, now more than ever, is being seen as a safe long term investment.

 With that being said, how do you actually place a dollar value on something that is so subjective?
 We put the question to some top real estate agents across the country, removing all the variables and factors mentioned above.
-In broad terms, the consensus was that every dollar spent on your swimming pool will return when it comes time to sell.
+In broad terms, the consensus was that every dollar spent on your swimming pool will return two dollars, when it comes time to sell.
 When you consider all the lifestyle factors and the joy we know a pool can bring, that’s a bloody good investment.